-In the summer of 1921, the Signal Hill oil discovery will help make California the source of one-quarter of the world’s entire oil output.
-Soon known as “Porcupine Hill,” the town’s oil field 20 miles south of Los Angeles was producing almost 260,000 barrels of oil every day by 1923.
+In the summer of 1921, the Signal Hill oil discovery would help make California the source of one-quarter of the world’s entire oil output.
+Soon known as “Porcupine Hill,” the town’s Long Beach oilfield would produce about 260,000 barrels of oil every day by 1923.

 “Derricks are being erected as fast as timber reaches the ground,” the magazine adds.
 “New companies are coming in overnight.
 Every available piece of acreage on and about Signal Hill is being signed up.”

-Dave Summers notes in his article, “The Oil Beneath California,” that when oilfields around Los Angeles began to develop, “Californian production became a significant player on the national stage.”
-The OilPrice.com article continues:
+Dave Summers explained in his 2011 article, “The Oil Beneath California,” that when oilfields around Los Angeles began to develop, “Californian production became a significant player on the national stage.”
+The OilPrice.com article continued:

 By 1923 it was producing some 259,000 barrels per day from some 300 wells, in comparison with Huntington Beach, which was then at 113,000 barrels per day and Santa Fe Springs at 32,000 barrels per day… And, in a foreboding of the future problems of over production, this was the first year in a decade that supply exceeded demand.

 Shell Oil Geologists